100 Fun Things to Do in Chicago

 child playing with blue and red pieces| ©Paul_Henry_

-At the Chicago Children's Museum you will find a space where play and learning merge.
-This activity is specially designed for children, but parents can go in with them and play with both of them.
-One of the attractions of the place is a tree house, without a doubt, something that children will love.
+At the Chicago Children's Museum, you will find a space where play and learning come together.
+This activity is specially designed for children, but parents can join them and play together.
+One of the attractions of the place is a tree house, which children will undoubtedly love.

-Another activity is Cloud Booster, where your kids get a workout as they go through a mesh tunnel that is quite fun and safe.
-Also, since most kids love the world of dinosaurs, here they can find an expedition of dinosaurs and skeletons of these amazing animals.
-In fact, there are dinosaurs recreated in Jurassic Park-style form, so to speak.
+Another activity is Cloud Booster, where your children can exercise while running through a fun and safe mesh tunnel.
+In addition, since most children love dinosaurs, here they will find a dinosaur expedition and skeletons of these incredible animals.
+In fact, there are dinosaurs recreated in the style of Jurassic Park, so to speak.

-49. Take pictures at the Cloud Gate (The Bean)
+49. Take photos at Cloud Gate (The Bean)

-In 2004 the great artist Anish Kapoor created The Bean, one of the most impressive sculptures in the city of Chicago and it's totally free.
-That's right, you won't have to pay to get close to see this piece in AT&T Plaza, which is part of Millennium Park.
-This is an activity that you can better enjoy during the day, but also some tourists like me prefer to go at night, since this way you can see the buildings or skyscrapers illuminated, being an ideal occasion to take several epic photos.
+In 2004, the great artist Anish Kapoor created The Bean, one of the most impressive sculptures in the city of Chicago, which is completely free to visit.
+That's right, you don't have to pay to see this piece in AT&T Plaza, which is part of Millennium Park.
+This is an activity that is best enjoyed during the day, but some tourists like me prefer to go at night, as you can see the buildings and skyscrapers lit up, making it an ideal opportunity to take some epic photos.

-However, if you go during the day or at night you will be able to see how the Cloud Gate reflects the people of the site, thanks to its smooth and polished mirror-like surface.
-Don't forget to visit the surroundings and have a delicious meal with your loved ones.
+However, whether you go during the day or at night, you will be able to see how Cloud Gate reflects the people around it, thanks to its smooth, mirror-like surface.
+Don't forget to visit the surrounding area and enjoy a delicious meal with your loved ones.

-This activity is included in several Chicago tours, but going on your own will allow you to take as much time as you want for photos and entertaining moments.
-Here is the exact address according to the Google map.
+This activity is included in various Chicago tours, but going on your own will allow you to take as much time as you want for photos and fun moments.
+Here is the exact address according to Google Maps.

-50. Get your body wet at Whealan Pool Aquatic Center
+50. Take a dip at the Whealan Pool Aquatic Center

 blue water park| ©curtis locke